ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-3}

-You can take up to 100 snapshots per volume in a region.
-[Deleting snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-delete) from this quota frees up space for additional snapshots.
-You can delete a single snapshot anywhere in the snapshots chain or all snapshots.
+You can take up to 750 snapshots per volume in a region.
+Deleting snapshots from this quota frees up space for additional snapshots.
+The cumulative size of all snapshots for a volume is 10 TB.
+For more information, see [these considerations](#snapshots_vpc_considerations) when creating snapshots.

 ## Is there a limit on the size of a volume that I can snapshot?
 {: faq}